Wolfgang Mieder

-Wolfgang Mieder (born 17 February 1944) is a retired professor of German and folklore who had taught for 50 years at the University of Vermont, in Burlington, Vermont, USA.
+Wolfgang Mieder (born 17 February 1944 in Nossen) is a retired professor of German and folklore who taught for 50 years at the University of Vermont, in Burlington, Vermont.
 He is a graduate of Olivet College (BA), the University of Michigan (MA), and Michigan State University (PhD).
 He has been a guest speaker at the University of Freiburg in Germany, the country where he was born.

 He is most well known as a scholar of paremiology, the study of proverbs, Alan Dundes labeling him "Magister Proverbium, paremiologist without peer".
 He also produced many bibliographies, both articles and volumes, on several topics within paremiology.
 His most complete work in this area is his 2009 International Bibliography of Paremiology and Phraseology, published in two volumes.
+In 2023, his International Bibliography of Paremiology and Phraseology (2008-2022) was published.

 From 1984 through 2021 he was the editor of Proverbium: Yearbook of International Proverb Scholarship, an annual journal published by the University of Vermont.
 He was also editor of the Supplement Series to Proverbium, a series of book on various facets of proverb studies.
 Each volume of Proverbium contained his annual list of recent proverb scholarship.

 He has published extensively in English and in German.
 He is the creator of the term anti-proverb, proverbs that are twisted from their original forms.
 The term became more established with the publication of Twisted Wisdom: Modern Anti-Proverbs by Mieder and Anna T. Litovkina.

 His work also includes contributions to paremiography, the collecting and writing of proverbs.
 He has published a number of collections of proverbs, both topical and international.
+He has also published a bibliography of paremiography, a list of proverb collections.